Brussels Airport presenting the Brussels Airport Aviation Awards

 Brussels Airport Company continues its annual tradition of presenting the Brussels Airport Aviation Awards.
-With these awards Brussels Airport wants to honour those airlines and partners who in 2021 have excelled in the areas of punctuality and performance, network development, and safety and environment.
+With these awards, Brussels Airport wants to honour those airlines and partners who in 2021 have excelled in the areas of punctuality and performance, network development, and safety and environment.
 12 awards were handed out during a live partner event.

-Since October 2007 Brussels Airport has organized the Aviation Awards to award airlines and partners for an exceptional performance.
+Since October 2007 Brussels Airport has organised the Aviation Awards to award airlines and partners for exceptional performance.
 In 2021 there was an adapted edition with only Cargo Awards as in 2020 the passenger airlines and partners were strongly affected by the Covid crisis.
-This year, once again, we have a complete edition of the Aviation Awards with winners in 12 different categories.
+This year, once again, a complete edition of the Aviation Awards with winners in 12 different categories was held at the Brussels Airport Sheraton hotel on 27 April.

 Performance and Punctuality Awards

 The Performance and Punctuality Awards are presented to passenger and cargo airlines that excel in punctuality and performance.
 Punctuality is the best on-time performance, that is with an arrival or departure within 15 minutes of the scheduled time.
-The performance for cargo is calculated using the number of weekly flights, number of destinations, total quantity of cargo flown, cargo per flight and the growth in cargo tonnage.
+The performance for cargo is calculated using the number of weekly flights, the number of destinations, the total quantity of cargo flown, cargo per flight and the growth in cargo tonnage.

 Cargo Airline Performance Award: Qatar Airways Cargo